-For a home response to the story, it is natural that students--along with family members--find some way to give a little attention to a neighbor.
-Send home Attachment One: Being a Good Neighbor.
-Challenge your students to try one small act of kindness for someone in the neighborhood.
+For a home response to the story, it is natural that children - along with family members - find some way to give a little attention to a neighbor.
+Challenge children to try one small act of kindness for someone in the neighborhood.
 The act may be anonymous or not.

 Gray, Libba Moore.
 Miss Tizzy.
 New York: Simon & Schuster, 1993.
 ISBN: 0689818971.

-Anticipatory Set: Ask the students to think to themselves about who their neighbors are.
-Do they know their neighbors?
-Do they like to do things with any of their neighbors?
-Ask students to tell the class what they do with the people in their neighborhood.
+Ask children what they do with the people in their neighborhood.
 Can they think of something kind that they or their family has done for a neighbor?
 Or, can they think of something kind that a neighbor has done for them?
-Ask students to share any experience and talk about how it made them feel.
+Ask them to share any experience and talk about how it made them feel.

-Read the book to the class, having the children interact with the pages and what the characters in the story are doing.
+Read the book Miss Tizzy, having the children interact with the pages and what the characters in the story are doing.
+They may join in when language is predictable.

-Discuss the days of the week.
-Use a calendar and display a schedule of class events for each day of the week.
-Have students sequence the events of the story and match the events to the days of the week.
+Practice saying the days of the week.
+Have children recall the sequence of the events of the story and match the events to the days of the week.

 Students will make a plan and carry it out for doing something kind for someone who needs a little bit of attention.